 If you take a look at the standard sidebar in Windows Explorer you notice that it contains links to Favorites, Libraries, Homegroup, Computer and Network links and folders.

-A right-click on some elements, like the libraries or favorites, opens the possibility to add a new location to those entries but there is no apparent way of adding the recycle bin to any section in Windows Explorer.
+A right-click on some sidebar elements, like libraries or favorites, opens the possibility to add a new location to those locations but there is no apparent way of adding the recycle bin or any other Windows system folder for that matter to any section in Windows Explorer.

 There is however an easy option to display the recycle bin.
 Right-click a blank spot in the left Explorer sidebar and select the Show all folders option from the opening context menu.